zeapherine/zeapherine/README.md

 ---

-##Check out some of my projects that i have build down below or navigate to repo
+###Check out some of my projects that i have build down below or navigate to repositories to see more